denisecase/dc-mailer/README.md

 # email-alert

-Send an email using Python
+Send an email alert using Python